ramn/ants_on_heroku_template/README.md

 Template project for running ants on Heroku
 ===========================================

+This project shows how to set up your ant bot (for [AI Challenge](http://www.aichallenge.org/)) to run on Heroku and connect to an [Ants TCP](https://github.com/smiley1983/ants-tcp) server.

 Heroku project overview
 -----------------------
 Heroku wants a Procfile, which tells Heroku how to start your application.
 It specifies the connectAndPlay.sh script as boot script, which you don't need to change.